pagebolt/pagebolt_docs/README.md

 PageBolt Theme Quickstart (1.0)
 =========================

 Thank you for purchasing the PageBolt theme!
 PageBolt is a simple, refreshing one page theme designed for developers, and editors, looking for the next big thing in content management.
 Moreover, PageBolt is one of the first commercial modern themes available for either platform!

-Pagekit and Bolt, two of the most advanced CMS frameworks on the planet, are our CMS tools of choice.
 And they're fun to use!
-Available for Pagekit, Bolt v2 and HTML5.
+PageBolt is available for Pagekit, Bolt v2 and HTML5.

 **Features at a Glance:**